Leave It All to Me: Promotion and impact

-The official music video for "Leave It All to Me" was released in June 2008.
+The official music video for "Leave It All to Me" was released in 2008.
 The video was later released to Cosgrove's YouTube channel on September 28, 2010.
 Cosgrove would perform "Leave It All to Me" during her first headlining 2011 concert tour the Dancing Crazy Tour.
 Bell joined Cosgrove to perform the song at Club Nokia, with his appearance gathering cheers from the crowd.
 In January 2017, it had been around six years since Cosgrove released her second extended play High Maintenance, and took a break from making music to attend college at the University of Southern California.
 Bell wished she came back to making music and shared a throwback video of him and Cosgrove dancing to the song.

 In April 2017, Noah Cyrus revealed that she was a huge fan of iCarly.
 Cyrus made a video of herself lip-syncing the song and would later post it on her Instagram account.
+In June 2021, rapper DDG released a freestyle that samples the track.
+The freestyle begins with the intro of the original theme song and features a section of Cosgrove's opening verse before transitioning into DDG's verse.
+Throughout 2022, former Victorious actor and DJ Matt Bennett performed the song live during some of his DJ concert sets.
+In July 2023, during the 2023 SAG-AFTRA strike, Jaidyn Triplett, who was cast in the show's revival, posted a video on Twitter of herself singing the show's theme song.
+The video also featured Cosgrove, Nathan Kress, and Jerry Trainor dancing in the background.